jefarth/README-Generator/README.md

   * [Questions](#questions)

 ## Installation
-  Follow these steps to install the application: As a prerequisite, you must have node.js installed.
-First, fork the GitHub repository and copy it to your local machine.
-Open the code.
-From there, open your terminal and run a npm install within the code folder.
-It should install all required dependencies; check the package.json folder to make sure Inquirer was added.
+  Follow these steps to install the application: To install this project first create a new repository on your local machine.
+Navigate to GitHub and find the "Code" button.
+Click on it and select "SSH" within the drop down menu.
+Copy the SSH key.
+Open up a new terminal inside the new repository you created and write "git clone".
+Paste the SSH key in after and hit enter.

 ## Usage
   To use this application: Open the code.
 From there, open your terminal and run a npm install within the code folder.
 It should install all required dependencies; check the package.json folder to make sure Inquirer was added.
 Finally run -- node index.js -- to run the application.